FS Class ALe 724: History

 In 1978 the Ferrovie dello Stato received a series of prototype-EMUs, the so-called "Treni GAI", that had for the first time a chopper technology instead of the classical electric equipment.

 As the tests of the "treni GAI" were positive, in May 1979 the FS ordered a series of EMUs derived from them.
 The lombard regional railway company FNM had already ordered in 1978 some similar railcars, numbered E.750.

 The FS ordered 60 trains, each made of 4 elements: 30 trains had two railcars and two trailers (ALe 724 + Le 884 + Le 883 + ALe 724) and due to their high acceleration were destined to the suburban services; the other 30 trains had only one railcar, with a driving trailer on the other side (ALe 724 + Le 884 + Le 884 + Le 724) and were destined to the regional services.
 Each train can carry 320 seated people.

 The trains were delivered from 1982 to 1984; 20 trains in the suburban composition went to the Naples metropolitan service substituting the older ALe 803.
 The other EMUs went to Milan and Turin.

+In January 2023, the last ALe 724 trains, in use on the Naples metropolitan service, were finally withdrawn from service.
+Initially, Trenitalia's plan, before the withdrawal, was to use them as reserve stock, but in February of the same year, they were transported to the Maddaloni-Marcianise Smistamento yard awaiting demolition.